 Motorcycle camping is a relatively inexpensive way to travel and is a truly exciting adventure.
-There are of course challenges that other vehicle travelers don’t face, namely the need to travel with minimal gear.
+There are of course challenges, namely the need to travel with minimal gear.
 These days many people stay in hotel/motels or a cosy cabin, reducing the need to carry very much at all.

 Before you run off and buy gear for motorcycle camping , think about how often you will be using it.
 Will you use hard panniers or soft saddle bags?
-My preference lies with saddle bags, as you can unsling and carry them into the tent, or any other accommodation, although many people prefer hard lockable panniers that stay on the bike.
+My preference lies with saddle bags, as you can unsling and carry them into the tent, or any other accommodation.
+Many people prefer hard lockable panniers that stay on the bike.

 Unlike backpacking, weight when motorcycle camping is not really a problem.
 However, what you do need to avoid are the big bulky items that take up lots of space.
-Even if you are only heading off for a week-end, a simple checklist of equipment and items you will need is a good idea.
+Even if you are only heading off for a week-end, a simple checklist for equipment and items is a good idea.

 Depending on where you are travelling, a tent is important part of staying dry overnight.
 If you have ridden in rain during the day, the least you can give yourself is a dry night’s sleep.
 Again, if you plan to do a lot of camping in the future you might want to spend a reasonable amount on a tent.
 My first long motorcycle camping trip across the Nullabor (picture above) was with a $20 tent from Kmart.
 Twenty years later I have a good dome tent with a fly, totally bug proof, lightweight and packed in custom made leather bag.

 Undoubtedly, a good sleeping bag is an important part of motorcycle camping equipment.
 If you are plan to travel in colder climates, or even inland during winter a good bag is essential.
 The sleeping bags available today stuff into bags half as small as they were 20 years ago.
-To keep them dry either carry the bag in one of your panniers, saddlebag, or if it is outside put them in a totally waterproof covering.
+To keep them dry either carry the bag in one of your panniers or saddlebag.
+If carried outside place it in a totally waterproof covering.
 There is nothing worse than pulling out a sodden bag, warmth factor is zero.
-Once on a summer ride from Brisbane to Alice Springs, I chose to carry a small swag swung across the back rather that a sleeping bag.
+Once on a summer ride from Brisbane to Alice Springs, I chose to carry a small swag swung across the back rather than a sleeping bag.

 Whilst the equipment carried below may horrify some, this configuration allowed me to carry enough gear to be comfortable and be equipped for every occasion.
 The primary consideration when setting up for a long trip and carrying a lot of gear is safety.
 You will notice that the ‘sail’ surface of my gear is still reasonably low, and weight is also down low and evenly dispersed.